Nursing Problem List Subset of SNOMED CT

 The file identifies what we hope is a useful subset of SNOMED CT, but does not include all the information likely to be required to make effective use of SNOMED CT in an application, such as synonyms that may include more clinician-friendly terms than the SNOMED CT fully-specified name.
 The identifiers in the file can be used to extract more complete information for these concepts from either the UMLS release files or the SNOMED CT native format files.

-A new version of the subset is generally published periodically.
-Newly inactive SNOMED CT concepts will be flagged and additional concepts may be added if appropriate.
+A new version of the subset will be published for each new International SNOMED CT and the UMLS release.
+Newly retired SNOMED CT concepts will be flagged and additional concepts may be added if appropriate.

-SNOMED CT is owned by the International Health Terminology Standards Development Organisation (IHTSDO), of which NLM is the US Member.
-Use of SNOMED CT is subject to the IHTSDO Affiliate license provisions (incorporated in the License Agreement for Use of the UMLS® Metathesaurus® as Appendix 2) and is free in IHTSDO Member countries including the United States, in low income countries and for approved research projects in any country.
+SNOMED CT is owned by the International Health Terminology Standards Development Organisation (IHTSDO).
+The NLM is the U.S. Member of the IHTSDO and, as such, distributes SNOMED CT at no cost in accordance with the Member rights and responsibilities outlined in the IHTSDO's Articles.
+The license terms are incorporated into the License for Use of the UMLS Metathesaurus.
+Use of SNOMED CT is subject to the IHTSDO Affiliate license provisions and is free in IHTSDO Member territories including the United States, in low income countries, and for Qualifying Research Projects in any country.

 The IHTSDO Nursing Work Group Problem List Project Team thanks the IHTSDO, the IHTSDO Nursing Work Group, and the NLM for their participation in and support of this project.